Skip to content

 Core Classes

 INP was designed to provide a broad background for students.
 Core courses focus on four major areas of modern neuroscience: MolecularCellularSystems, and Behavioral.
 To fulfill the requirements of the program, a trainee must successfully complete the Molecular, Systems, and Cellular courses.
-One additional graduate courses is required in Spring quarter, with most INP students enrolling in the Behavioral Neuroscience (NB 209) course.
-Other course options include Physiology of Ion Channels (P&B 232) and Developmental Genetics (DC 210).
+INP students joining the department of Neurobiology & Behavior need to enroll in the Behavioral Neuroscience (NB 209) course in the Spring.
+Other course options in the Spring include Physiology of Ion Channels (P&B 232) and Developmental Genetics (DC 210).

 All INP students participate in the Foundations of Neuroscience course.
 This mandatory course meets in the Fall and Winter quarters and is intended to expose students to critical reading and analysis of the primary literature.